Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 ### App and Header Components

 The root of my application is the App Component.
 Here I have routing to access the other components of my page.
 Additionally, the Header component lies here as well.
-Please note, the Blog component can be ignored, not used for testing.
+Please note, the Blog component can be ignored, is not to be used for grade evaluation.
 I used this component to ensure the code I wrote for my blog functions as intended.

 ### PageFrame and ListData Components

-To ensure consistent page appearance, I created a reusable component that uses various semantic UI components.
+To ensure consistent page appearance, I created a reusable PageFrame component that uses various semantic UI components.
 Two key important children it accepts are for displaying the form component, and displaying the details of that page component.

 ListData uses route match to push the selected record to the details page component of that record.
 NavLink is utilized as well so that when the record is viewed, the link is selected.